 Prof. Ortwin Renn, Center of Technology Assessment in Baden-Württemberg, Stuttgart, Germany

-The working group 'Control Devices' aims to prepare safety on machines and plants in a comprehensible and user-appropriate manner and to promote qualified discussion between interested persons.
-It is addressed above all to manufacturers, designers and enterprises as well as to consultants for questions concerning safety of machines and plants.
+The working group 'Control Devices' aims to support and communicate respective aspects concerning safety on machines and plants in a comprehensible and user-appropriate manner and to promote qualified discussion between interested persons.
+It is addressed to manufacturers, designers and enterprises as well as to consultants for relevant questions concerning safety of machines and plants.

 - Disussion of current questions concerning control engineering (for example EN 13849-1)